arduino/docs-content/content/hardware/10.mega/shields/giga-display-shield/tutorials/basic-touch/basic-touch.md

 ## Summary

 In this tutorial, we have explored the **Arduino_GigaDisplayTouch** library and tested out an example that allows us to read the coordinates of our touches.
+This library is essential for developing sophisticated touch displays using the lvgl framework.